A view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 13 And there was evening, and there was morning— the third day.

 Remember, the Earth is still the only thing in the Universe.
 We now come to the creation of the first living matter.
 And we are specifically told that this was plants and trees bearing seeds.
-And they were to grow on the land, not in the oceans.
 It also answers the old question ‘What came first, the chicken or the egg’ or in this case: ‘the plant or the seed?’
 It is obvious, the plant came first, but containing in it the DNA necessary to produce seeds.

 But plants need heat and light in order to grow, so:

-14 And God said, Let there be lights in the expanse of the sky to separate the day from the night, and let them serve as signs to mark seasons and days and years,
+14 And God said, Let there be lights in the vault of the sky to separate the day from the night, and let them serve as signs to mark sacred times and days and years,

-15 and let them be lights in the expanse of the sky to give light on the Earth.
+15 and let them be lights in the vault of the sky to give light on the Earth.
 And it was so.

 16 God made two great lights— the greater light to govern the day and the lesser light to govern the night.
 He also made the stars.

-17 God set them in the expanse of the sky to give light on the Earth,
+17 God set them in the vault of the sky to give light on the Earth,

 18 to govern the day and the night, and to separate light from darkness.
 And God saw that it was good.